aldemirerdogan/Python/README.md

 # Python
-some educational files on python language n
+some educational files on python languabge n